Head Lice or Nits? Don't Panic!

 - Differing definitions and outcomes of “wet combing” in the eradication of head lice (pediculosis capitis), 2018

 - International recommendations for an effective control of head louse infestations, 2020

 Vital knowledge about the life-cycle

-- A head louse (Pediculus capitis) usually hatches 7 to 10 days after the egg is laid (sometimes 5 to 11 days).
+- A head louse (Pediculus humanus capitis) usually hatches 7 to 10 days after the egg is laid (but the maximum range is 5 to 11 days).

-- A newly-hatched head louse becomes full-grown in a minimum of 6 days.
+- A newly-hatched head louse becomes full-grown (3mm long) in a minimum of 6 days.

 - Full-grown head lice move from head to head; younger lice tend to stay on the head where they hatch.

 - Full-grown lice mate and the female starts laying eggs, at the earliest on day 7 after she herself hatched.

 Preventing head lice from spreading: it is critical to remove the lice from the head before they are six days old